Project Governance: Pillars, Roles, Principles, and Components

 The 5 most notable benefits of project governance include:

-Governance provides a structured means of project prioritization whereby only the projects with high ROI and those that are of strategic benefit to the organization get approved.
+• Better project selection — only the projects with high ROI and those of strategic benefit to the organization are approved,

 Randi Mays